nju-lug/NJU-Mirror-Configs/README.md

 Generate download list for Mira

-optional arguments:
+options:
   -h, --help            show this help message and exit -d DIR, --dir DIR     Override root directory.
-  -R REMOTE, --remote REMOTE
+  -R REMOTE, --Remote REMOTE
-                        [Remote Mode] Using rsync to get file list instead of reading from INI.
+                        [Remote Mode] Using rsync to get file list instead of reading from local filesystem.
 Need the base of target site, for example, `mirror.nju.edu.cn`.
-(NOTE: This feature is only supported on Linux because of the current RSync backend.)
-  -T [TEST ...], --test [TEST ...]
+  -T [TEST ...], --Test [TEST ...]
                         Test specified `distro`s (multiple arguments input is supported) in INI.
-If Remote Mode is on, `distro`s must be specified in case of heavy rsync job.
+If Remote Mode is on, `distro`s
+                        must be specified to avoid heavy rsync job.
+  -D, --Debug           Show log in debug level.
 ```

 1. Fork this repository